kubesail/create-node-app/README.md

     cd my-app
     npm start

-_Creates a new repository and starts a React frontend, an Express backend, and containers for Postgres and Redis locally_
+_Creates a new repository and starts a React frontend, an Express backend, and a container for Postgres locally_

 #### Deploying to Production

     npm run deploy

-_Containerizes your app and its dependencies (like Postgres and Redis) and deploys them to Kubernetes_
+_Containerizes your app and its dependencies (like Postgres) and deploys them to Kubernetes_

 ## What’s Included?

 `create-node-app` automatically sets up and manages:

-- A complete web app with React, Express, Postgres, and Redis
+- A complete web app with React, Express, Postgres
 - A deploy script, `npm run deploy` that deploys your frontend, backend, and dependencies to Kubernetes via [deploy-node-app](https://github.com/kubesail/deploy-node-app)
+- A DB script `npm run psql` to explore your Dockerized Postgres
 - Creates a secure `Dockerfile` for containerized production deploys
 - Developer tools: ESLint, editorconfig, prettier, automatic reload
-- A [meta-module](https://github.com/metamodules/documentation) system for easy development with services like PostgreSQL, Redis, and MongoDB, all with no configuration
+- A [meta-module](https://github.com/metamodules/documentation) system for easy development with services like PostgreSQL, and MongoDB, all with no configuration

 `create-node-app` has a simple core, with a small ecosystem of _meta-modules_.